Twissi/me/source/posts/2015-05-22-roomswithsecrets.html.markdown

 image: roomswithsecrets.jpg
 ---

-To support friends with their room escape challenge project I coded their company website.
+Business website for a room escape game in Frankfurt.
+Frontend and backend work.
 The site was built with Ruby on Rails.

 <span class="entypo-address"></span>[http://rooms-with-secrets.de](http://rooms-with-secrets.de){:target="_blank"}